 Some of the most famous:

-- I just eat clean
+- I only eat clean

-- I don't eat carbs for dinner
+- I don't eat carbohydrates at dinner

-- I'll cut the bread...
+- I'll cut it into bread...

 - I don't eat fruit because it has sugar